-Fitness Expert Jillian Michaels Shares Weight Loss Secrets With The Inquisitr
+Fitness Expert Jillian Michaels Shares Weight Loss Secrets With ‘The Inquisitr’ [Exclusive]

 Michaels is a walking testament that getting enough sleep is anti-aging.
 The mom of two has barely aged in the past 10 years.

-Tip 4: Embrace Intermitting Fasting
+Tip 4: Try Intermitting Fasting

 Digestion is pro-inflammatory, according to the medical journal Critical Care.
 Inflammation fuels weight gain, aging, and many diseases, including diabetes and cancer.
 The American habit of eating around the clock is partly responsible for our exploding epidemic of obesity and chronic disease.